 - Thoughts on Remote Work (I wrote this when I was 23)

 While some of the examples above are old and outdated, I've been writing and thinking about this for over five years and I want to share everything I know.

 Title: [I need to come up with one].
 Feel free to email me if you have any good ideas.
 I was thinking about naming it "Distributed: making remote work...work"

 - The benefits of distributed work

-- The toughest parts about working remotely
+- The downsides to working remotely

 - Communicating more effectively